 - For Caption, enter Export as XML

 - For On click, select Call a microflow

-- In the Microflow section, click Select… and create a new microflow named Customers_Export
+- In the Select Microflow dialog box, click New to create a new microflow and enter Customers_Export for its Name

 Right-click the new action button and click Go to microflow in the context menu.
 You should see an empty microflow with one input parameter: